When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving

-If a member of your Admin team opted to utilize new Metric logic, subsequently "locking" a Metric, you will be able to view the Lock Date in two places.
+If a member of your team opted to change the Metric logic, subsequently "locking" a Metric, you will be able to view the Lock Date in two places.

 Any Metric that have been "locked" will list the respective date, month, and year of the Lock Date.

 Incoming records timestamped before the Lock Date will not be processed to preserve historical accuracy.

 1. Upon accessing each respective Integration's Metric Library or the overall Metric Library tab, left navigation > Data > Integrations, you will see a Lock Date column.

 2. Within the Metric Builder.